Intranet Assessment

 • Usability testing

-Business and needs assessment
+Business and needs

 The assessment serves two important needs: it documents the needs and requirements of the user population, for the purpose of answering those needs.